-If it is your first time using the PIA or DOMINO datasets, we strongly recommend contacting the AIHW.
+If it is your first time using the DOMINO dataset, we strongly recommend contacting the AIHW.
 We will advise if the data are able to answer your research questions, and ensure your application is complete and correct.

 When describing your project goals in the DSS Project Summary form (below), we recommend you consider these questions about your data needs.
 If the answer to any of these questions is yes please contact the AIHW for assistance with determining the data needed for your project.

-This application pack contains the documents required for eligible individuals to obtain credentialed access to a subset of the PIA dataset and to DOMINO data.
-The AIHW provides access to the data via the Sax Institute’s Secure Unified Research Environment (SURE), which have some costs involved.
+This application pack contains the documents required for eligible individuals to obtain credentialed access to a subset of the DOMINO data.
+The AIHW provides access to the data via the Sax Institute’s Secure Unified Research Environment (SURE).

 Please download, read and complete the following documents.